InseeFr/Bauhaus/docs/en/getting-started.md

 Some Integrations tests are also available thanks to _Cypress.io_.
 You should use the `yarn cypress:open` command if you want to launch these tests on dev mode.
 For your CI, you have to use the `yarn cypress:run` command.

+Unit tests are launched each time a `git push` is executed.

 ## Build

 To build the application, run `yarn build`.
 You can now serve the content of the `dist` folder with the HTTP server of your choice.